 Here, we disregard the detailed space-time oscillations of electric field and electron fluid in the Compton length scale, leading to the energy radiation in the form of electron-positron pairs.
-Instead, we attempt to properly model the quantity $Q{\rm eff}^2(r_0)$ to represent these microscopic processes of building the electric energy (D.3.4) and radiating it away from the thin shell, so as to study the back-reaction of these microscopic processes on the macroscopic process of gravitational collapse of the thin shell.
+Instead, we attempt to properly model the quantity $Q{\text{eff}}^2(r_0)$ to represent these microscopic processes of building the electric energy (D.3.4) and radiating it away from the thin shell, so as to study the back-reaction of these microscopic processes of gravitational collapse of the thin shell.